Ski Resorts in Colorado, United States

 Full stats →

-Aspen's gentlest mountain and home of the X Games — a beginner haven with a world-class superpipe.
+Aspen's gentlest mountain and home of the X Games, a beginner-friendly hill with an Olympic-spec superpipe at the top.

 Vertical631m (2,070ft)